 The sebaceous cyst is made up of sebum, a fluid-filled lump that forms under the skin.
-The cyst can appear behind the ear or any other body area.
+The cyst can appear behind the ear or in any other body area.

 A sebaceous cyst is soft to the touch, movable, and not painful.
 However, the cyst may become swollen, reddened, sensitive, or painful.
 It’s best to have the lump checked by a dermatologist near you.

 Mastoiditis occurs when you develop an ear infection and don’t get treatment.
-The condition affects the bony protrusion behind your ear or the Mastoid.
+The condition affects the bony protrusion behind your ear, or the mastoid.
 A pus-filled lump or cyst may develop.

 If you’re well acquainted with the causes of the lump behind the ear, it’s easy to identify the disorder.
-For instance, if you have a history of acne it is easy to diagnose the lump.
+For instance, if you have a history of acne, it is easy to diagnose the lump.
 If you find it trickier, here is how to self-check: